 (2) Each other taxation Act is to be read with this Act as if they formed a single Act.

+[Section 3 amended by No. 38 of 2005 s.
+15.]

 4. Meaning of terms used in this Act

 The Glossary at the end of this Act defines or affects the meaning of some of the words and expressions used in this Act.